What Drives the War on Drugs?

 Katrina revealed a black population marooned in third-world poverty, lacking work, education and health care.
 My niece volunteers in a clinic in New Orleans Algiers district, which didn’t flood.
 She cares for adults, chronically ill with diabetes, high blood pressure, heart disease, or emphysema-who have never previously seen a doctor.
 (See www.commongroundrelief.org.)

-Last . . . → Read More: Is Racism Increasing?
+Last week the . . . → Read More: Is Racism Increasing?